nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### 6.2.2 Edit Student Command

-The edit student feature allows the tutor to edit a particular student within **Reeve**.
-It is handled by the `EditCommand`.

 The following describes the flow of how `EditCommand` is executed.

-1. Upon successfully parsing the user input, `EditCommand#execute(Model model)` is called to edit the existing student to the new edited student.
+1. Upon successfully parsing the user input, the `EditCommand#execute(Model model)` is called which checks if the student at the specified position exists.
-2. `Model#setStudent(Student student)` is called to replace the student with edited student within the model.
+2. If there is no student at the specified position, a `CommandException` is thrown and the student is not edited.
+3. If there is such a student, the `EditCommand#execute(Model model)` then creates the edited student, and checks to see if the edited student already exists in the `UniqueStudentList` using the `Model#hasStudent(Student toAdd)`.
+4. If it is a duplicate student, a `CommandException` is thrown and the edited student will not be added.
+5. The `EditCommand#execute(Model model)` also checks if the edited student has clashing `ClassTime` with other students already in the `UniqueStudentList`.
+6. Two student's `ClassTime` are considered clashing if they overlap either partially or fully.
+A `CommandException` will be thrown if there are other students with clashing class time.
-3. `Model#updateFilteredStudentsList(Predicate<Student> predicate)` is then called to update the student list with the new edited student.
-4. A new `CommandResult` is returned with a successful message indicating that the student has been edited.
+7. If the edited student is not a duplicate and there are no clashes in class time, then the`Model#setStudent(Student target, Student editedStudent)` is called to replace the outdated student with the edited copy.
+A new `CommandResult` is returned with a success message showing the newly edited student.
-5. The edited student is now shown on the student list.
+8. The edited student replaces the outdated student in the `UniqueStudentList` and a success message is shown in the result display.

 The following sequence diagram shows how the `EditCommand` execution works.